Nodes Ephemerality in Netdata

 netdata.conf

-on the target node - Add the following configuration:
+file on the target node. - Add the following configuration:

 [global]

-Netdata v2.3.0 adds two alerts specifically for permanent nodes:
+Netdata v2.3.0 introduces two new alerts specifically for permanent nodes:

 ---|---|